Alv-P/LLM-Firewall/README.md

   would hardcode it on), and an admin panel with API key entry, document upload, and a SAFE/FLAGGED badge display.
-- **Known scope limitation, documented not fixed:** admin auth is a single shared header key compared via `secrets.compare_digest`, appropriate for a hackathon demo only.
+- **Known scope limitation, documented not fixed:** admin auth is a single shared header key compared via `secrets.compare_digest`, appropriate for a local demo/prototype only.
 A production version would need per-organization keys, OAuth/JWT, and rate limiting — see Known Limitations.